 On Tuesday, parents concerned about increasing racism talked about students openly denigrating students of Japanese descent in classrooms.
-Five district families who share the Yamamoto surname have reported feeling personally attacked by statements made during the renaming debate.
+Five district families who share the Yamamoto surname have reported feeling personally attacked by the renaming debate.

-As a result, a group of current and past district parents drafted a resolution calling for the formation of a standing district committee that would review and potentially make recommendations on issues of inclusion, diversity and equity.
-The group includes Michelle Higgins, Rika Yamamoto, Eimi Okano (also one of the founders of nonprofit Asian Americans for Community Involvement), Satomi Okazaki and Kim Shimazaki.
-Steven Lee, who serves on the city's Human Relations Commission, also has been involved in the effort.
+As a result, a group of parents concerned about the current climate in the Palo Alto school district drafted a resolution calling for the formation of a standing district committee that would review and potentially make recommendations on issues of inclusion, diversity and equity.

 Sally Horna, a legal fellow for the San Francisco Bay Area office of the Council on American-Islamic Relations, told the board that her organization is "concerned about the hostility that has emerged against (the) Japanese-American community in Palo Alto as a result of the school renaming process" and urged them to support the parents' resolution.

 The board Tuesday unanimously directed staff to return with recommendations for actions the district can take to address the racist behavior in a concrete way.
 They urged more specificity in the resolution, however, to give it teeth and to avoid overlap with district work already underway to address these issues.

 "I support us taking a stand and saying, 'This is not who we are and this is not who we want to be,'" board member Terry Godfrey said.